betseyw15/events.en/help/experience-manager-gems/overview.md

 The webinars will be conducted regularly, including the following:

-* A maximum duration of 60 minutes
+* A maximum duration of 60 minutes per webinar
-* Q&A at the end and chat experts available throughout the webinar
+* < 15 mins of Q&A at the end and chat experts available throughout the webinar
 * Recording available after each webinar
 * All AEM GEMs webinars are free of charge and conducted virtually, only registration is required.